-We were herded to a pit where men adorned with the grinning face of death wearing blood and dirt splattered uniforms were shouting at us to "be ready!"
+We were herded into a pit where men adorned with the grinning face of death wearing blood and dirt splattered uniforms were shouting at us to "be ready!"

 We jumped into the mass grave, and one of the black-clad troopers loomed over me.